How can you help your breech baby turn head down?

 The baby has room to move!
 If this is the need for your breechling, this technique can work beautifully.
 Repeat every couple of days from 32 weeks to birth.
 Baby can be breech or head down for this technique to be useful.
 It’s about making room for baby not forcing baby to flip, so it won’t turn a head-down baby back to breech.
 Also, don’t wear a bra, breath deeply and do Sidelying Release to make room for the head to turn past tense areas of fascia near the ribs, particularly the right side.

 Can’t lay down?
 See the Standing Sacral Release, which is previewed next.

 Standing Sacral Release

 “Release” the sacrum, the triangle bone between your spine and your tailbone (considered part of the spine).
 The muscles and fascia connecting to the sacrum will soften, lengthen, and the sacrum will become more mobile.
 Comfort and flexibility result.

 The baby has room to move!
 If this is the need for your breechling, this technique can work beautifully.
 Repeat every couple of days from 30 weeks to birth.
 Baby can be breech or head down for this technique to be useful.
 It’s about making room for baby not forcing baby to flip, so it won’t turn a head-down baby back to breech.

-This “myofascial release” supports the above techniques. you can find the “how-tos” at http://spinningbabies.com/learn-more/techniques/the-fantastic-four/sidelying-release/
+This “myofascial release” supports the above techniques. you can find the “how-tos” at our Sidelying Release page.

 The baby has room to move!
 If this is what your breechling needs, this technique can work beautifully.
 Repeat a couple times a week from 20 weeks to birth.
-Baby can be breech or head down for this technique to be useful.
-Its about making room for baby not forcing baby to flip, so it won’t turn a head-down baby back to breech or an anterior baby to posterior.
+It’s about making room for baby not forcing baby to flip.
+Sidelying Release won’t turn a head-down baby back to breech or an anterior baby to posterior.
 Use with Forward-leaning Inversion for best results.

-Continue these myofascial releases every week after baby flips.
+Continue Standing and Sidelying releases after baby flips.